ansible/awx/docs/docsite/rst/userguide/overview.rst

 .. index::
    pair: features; notifications

-|at| allows you to easily keep track of the status of your automation.
+AWX allows you to easily keep track of the status of your automation.
 You can configure stackable notifications for job templates, projects, or entire organizations, and configure different notifications for job start, job success, job failure, and job approval (for workflow nodes).
 The following notification sources are supported:

 - Email
 - Grafana